Aspen Locals LOVE Hosting X Games:

 As a parent in Aspen, there comes a time, usually about thirteen years after our kids are born, that when the X-Games come to town we stop and wonder what grade we would get on our parenting skills.

 Chances are that our kids would give us an A for allowing them to skip school and get the X-Games education, which entails turning the venue inside out by discovering the most prestigious places to watch the competitions, finding the best schwag to be had and discovering the most innovative way to get signatures from their beloved athletes.

-While attending the X-Games one will find these large groups of local kids running around in multi-colored jackets, with a few yellow AVSC Freeride coats and pants sprinkled in.
-Often trailing behind will be a parent with a glazed look in his/her eyes, carrying a backpack for all the schwag and a Red Bull for endurance.
+While attending the X-Games one will find these large groups of local kids running around in multi-colored jackets, with a few yellow AVSC team coats and pants sprinkled in.
+Often trailing behind will be a parent with a glazed look in his/her eyes, carrying a backpack for all the schwag.

 I was that parent yesterday, catering to the wants and “needs” of our eight year while trying to actually watch the competitions and keep my eyes out for the occasional spotting of the older pack.